lyj911111/Atmega128/README.md

 # Atmega128
-as a beginner, I have recorded my projects or something kind of my codes if you figured it out of my codes mistakes or if you know more good informations please let me know about that
+As a beginner, I have recorded my projects or something kind of my codes If you find something wrong of my codes or if you have any good ideas, Feel Free correct them.

-thanks
+thank you for visiting here

+Cheers!